 Family Educational Rights & Privacy Act (FERPA)

-Worcester Polytechnic Institute complies with the Federal Family Educational Rights and Privacy Act (FERPA) of 1974 which affords eligible students certain rights with respect to their education records.
-An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.
-FERPA regulates a wide range of privacy-related activities, including:
+Worcester Polytechnic Institute complies with the Federal Family Educational Rights and Privacy Act of 1974 (FERPA), a federal law that protects the privacy of student education records.
+FERPA affords eligible students certain rights with respect to their education records.
+An “eligible student” is any student who is 18 years of age or older or who attends a postsecondary institution.
+In general, FERPA grants college students the rights to:

 Annual Notification of FERPA Rights